 Macauley Culkin plays Kevin McCallister, a young boy who is accidentally left at home for the holidays by his parents.
 Kevin initially relishes in the idea of being home alone, but that all changes as he battles two bandits who want to burglarize his home.
 With strong acting performances, lots of laughs, and some heartwarming Christmas spirit, this film is a must-watch around Christmastime.

-While dying hard doesn’t sound like a great thing to do during the holidays, this film is on many lists as one of the most memorable Christmas movies every made.
+Contrary to what you may think, an action movie can indeed be a Christmas movie.
 Starring Bruce Willis as off-duty New York City police officer John McClane, and set on Christmas Eve, all McClane wants to do is reconcile with his estranged wife.
 Instead, he is interrupted by German terrorists who take her entire office hostage.
 McClane spends the night trying to thwart the terrorists, and generally just save the day.
 Interestingly enough, it was classified as one of the best action and Christmas themed films ever made.

 Based on the short story The Greatest Gift, by Philip Van Doren Stern, this film is considered one of the most loved in American cinema, and has become traditional viewing during the Christmas season.
 James Stewart stars as George Bailey, a man who has given up his dreams in order to help others.
 Down on his luck, his imminent suicide on Christmas Eve brings about the intervention of his guardian angel, Clarence.
 Clarence shows George all the lives he has touched and how different life in his community of Bedford Falls would be had he never been born.

 Released in 1954, White Christmas starred the biggest celebrities of its time, including Bing Crosby, Danny Kaye, Rosemary Clooney and Vera-Ellen.
-Set on Christmas Eve of 1944 during war-torn Europe, this rom-com musical was the first to use VistaVision and be played on the widescreen.
+Set on Christmas Eve of 1944 during war-torn Europe, this rom-com musical was the first to use VistaVision and be played on the widescreen, and a host of other White Christmas movie trivia tidbits.
 There have been a number of releases of this film since the original, including a Diamond Anniversary Edition that should make your Christmas playlist this holiday season.

 Is it a Halloween movie or a Christmas flick?
 There are fans of both sides, but either way, this film is simply memorable.
 A stop-motion animated film, The Nightmare Before Christmas, although a family favorite, can also be a bit spooky at times.
 The idea for the movie came to Tim Burton when he saw the meshing of Halloween and Christmas decorations in stores.
 If you can’t choose which holiday you like more, watch this both around Halloween and Christmas.